zewenn/fyr/README.md

 <p align="center"><a href="./docs/">Docs</a> | <a href="./src/demo/">Demo Project</a></p>

 > [!NOTE]
-> This project uses zig version `0.14.0`.

 **fyr** is a custom **zig-based** wrapper of [Not-Nik](https://github.com/Not-Nik)'s [raylib-zig](https://github.com/Not-Nik/raylib-zig); containing an entity component system, asset loading, automatic rendering and many more features...

 > [!IMPORTANT]
-> This project is still very much under development, take care when using!
-Contributions are welcome.
+> This project is still very much under development!
+Contributions are welcome. <br>
+> Also the project uses zig version `0.14.0` and the latest version of the bindings.

 ## Add the `fyr` library